 Some rare patterns can have each color forming a single connected area, and both colors are the same shape.
 In a contest offered by the Dutch puzzle journal, Cubism For Fun, several such congruent color solutions were discovered by Paul van Leeuwen, Helmut Postl, Franz-Josef Schulte, Jack Sobel and Christian Halberstadt.
 The first one was also discovered about 10 years earlier by Andy Liu.
 Here are all the patterns known to date:

 If you find any new patterns for this group, or prove there are no others, let us know!

 Here's an expanding collection of unusual designs with mirror, diagonal, and opposite-color symmetries.
 Then we show a new theme of letters defined by color, suggested by Meshele Merchant.
 More will be added as they are discovered.
 These solutions are by Meshele, Eric Bare, and Kate.

 Another challenge is to form two mini-octagons simultaneously.
 This pair has similar but opposite color patterns and maximizes one color.
 Too bad their borders can't be all the same color.
 There are many other variations.
 Creating opposite-color designs like these is tricky.

 Here are a few more complementary pairs:

-Jack Heaney, a friend, customer and long-time puzzle lover, has found an amazing yin-yang color solution to the pairs challenge.
-It's posted on his webpage, Polyanimals.
+Jack Heaney, a friend, customer and long-time puzzle lover, has found an amazing yin-yang color solution to the pairs challenge (above left).
+He calls them Polyanimals.
 Jack also proved the pair can't be solved with color-matching.
 However, the color-opposite pair (right) was satisfyingly solvable.